Mykelsown/forex-risk-reward-calculator/README.md

 ## ⭐ Support

-If you find this project helpful:
+If you find my project helpful:
 - Give it a ⭐ on GitHub
 - Share it with other traders